lorin/vim.ftplugin/README.md

 # FoldingText plugin to enable vim key bindings

-This [Folding Text][1] plugin enables Vim keybindings.
+This [FoldingText][1] plugin enables Vim keybindings.

-As per Jesse Grossjean (author of Folding Text), if you enable this, [you'll get "something".
+As per Jesse Grossjean (author of FoldingText), if you enable this, [you'll get "something".
 But there are lots of problems.][2]